lucasrngl/lucasrngl/README.md

 Passionate about programming and problem solver.
 Computer Science student focused on back-end development.

-- 🛠️ My main tech stack is Python, Django, PostgreSQL, MongoDB, Google Cloud, Git
+- 🛠️ My main stack is Java, Spring, SQL Server, PostgreSQL, GCP, Git

-- 🍃 I also like a lot to developing with Java and Spring
+- 🍃 I also like a lot to developing with Python ^-^

 - 📚 I'm currently learning AWS and some back-end concepts